-The Directors are responsible for the other information.
-The other information comprises the Directors' report, the Remuneration report, the Chairman's message and the Chief Executive Officer's review (but does not include the financial statements and our auditor's report thereon).
+The directors are responsible for the other information.
+The other information comprises the Chairman's and the Chief Executive Officer's review, the Directors' report, and the Remuneration report (but does not include the financial statements and our auditor's report thereon).

 Our opinion on the financial statements does not cover the other information, including the Directors' report.